-The majority of the overall experiment involved specimens which were cured for 90 days, loaded for one year, and then unloaded; however, since reactor vessels and other types of structures are subjected to loads for indefinite periods of time, it was decided that the specimens cured for 183 or 365 days prior to loading should be subjected to load for an indefinite period of time.
+The majority of the overall experiment involved specimens which were cured for 90 days, loaded for one year, and then unloaded; however, since reactor vessels and other types of structures are subjected to loads for indefinite periods of time, the specimens cured for 183 or 365 days prior to loading were subjected to load for an indefinite period of time.
 The purpose of this limited experiment was to determine whether the long term creep behavior was essentially the same as the behavior indicated during the first 12 months under load.

-The eight specimens cured for 183 and 365 days have been under a sustained uniaxial stress of 600 or 2400 psi for 2.5 and 2 years, respectively.
-Examination of the total strain relationships (Figs 7 through 10) and the creep strain relationships (Figs 13 through 16) indicates that after the instantaneous deformation, the concrete continued to deform at a decreasing rate, with the magnitude of the strain approaching a constant value.
-The strain in specimens loaded at 600 psi became essentially constant shortly after loading; however,
+The eight specimens cured for 183 and 365 days have been under a sustained uniaxial stress of 600 or 2400 psi for 5 and 4.5 years, respectively.
+Examination of the total strain relationships (Figs 7 through 10) and the creep strain and specific creep relationships (Figs 13 through 16) indicates that after the instantaneous deformation, the concrete continued to deform at a decreasing rate, with the magnitude of the strain approaching a constant value.
+However, even after 5 years under load the specimens were still continuing to creep.